 A publication of the Center for Documentary Arts, an independent, nonprofit initiative to integrate art, culture, and humanitarian awareness.
 The Center promotes narrative and lyric forms of photography, film, oral history, radio, theatre, paintings, poetry, etc. that address social themes and bear witness to the human condition.
 A full description can be found on the About page.
-Edited by Timothy Cahill.
+Curated by Timothy Cahill.

 11 October 2011